c0athanger/coat-portfolio/README.md

-Personal Portfolio Website
+# Personal Portfolio Website
 Welcome to my portfolio website!
 This site showcases my projects, skills, and background as a developer.
 Built with modern web technologies, it's designed to be fast, responsive, and easy to update.

-Live Site
+## Live Site
 👉 [Visit my portfolio](https://coat-portfolio.vercel.app)

-🛠️ Local Development
+## 🛠️ Local Development
 To run the project locally:

-Clone the repository
+Clone the repository:

 <pre><code>
 git clone git@github.com:c0athanger/coat-portfolio.git